Social Support

 Social support means lots of things, depending on the family’s needs.
 Some things it can mean:

-• Helping schedule and transport family members to early healthcare appointments.
-In the early weeks and months there are LOTS of doctor’s appointments, immunizations, or other healthcare needs.
+• Helping schedule and transport family members to critical healthcare appointments.

 • Helping transport an adult to the BMV to get a learner’s permit - and helping locate the driver’s manual in the family’s native language (available from BMV).